ecmwf/earthkit-data/docs/release_notes/deprecations_1.rst

     ds3 = concat(ds1, ds2)

+Please note that ``+`` operator is used an arithmetic operator for Fields and Fieldlists, so it is still available but with a different meaning.

 Field
 -----------

 The Field API has been redesigned and many methods have been removed or changed.
-The following tables give an overview of the changes in the Field API:
+The following table gives an overview of the changes in the Field API:

 .. list-table::
    :header-rows: 1